MerryAprilia/MerryAprilia/README.md

 Developed a database system for analysis and reporting

-I’m always open to collaboration on exciting projects related to data analysis, web development, and machine learning!
-Let’s innovate together
+I’m always open to collaboration on exciting projects related to data analysis, web development, and machine learning.